Skip to content

 Finding

 A finding refers to a specific region in the code, that is likely to hamper software quality.
 The region in the code is referred to as finding location.
 Generally, a finding belongs to one finding group.
 A finding can occur when a metric and its corresponding threshold are violated, for example, when a file exceeds the size limit of 300 SLOC.
 Then this overly long file becomes a finding.
-Alternatively, a finding can directly results from a quality analysis.
+Alternatively, a finding can directly result from a quality analysis.
 The code clone detection, for example, reveals clones as findings.
 These clones do not result from a threshold violation of the corresponding clone coverage metric, but are findings themselves.
-Each finding has a introduction date in Teamscale.
+Each finding has an introduction date in Teamscale.

 Findings Badge